-The first and foremost doubt that plagues any parent after they hear about the Montessori Methods is that what is the next path for my kid after he completes his Montessori schooling?
+The first and foremost doubt that plagues any parent after they hear about the Montessori Methods is what is the next path for my kid after he completes his Montessori schooling?
 Will he be able to compete with the mainstream students?
-Will he be able to perform better or adjust better in the mainstream schools after changing the schools during their secondary classes level (grade 6 and above)?
+Will he be able to perform better or adjust better in the mainstream schools after changing schools during their secondary classes level (grade 6 and above)?
 This article tries to address all those concerns based on my experience with my kid’s peers.
-This is what other parents of Montessori children doing currently.
-So these are just a few recommendations from my end and it all depends on the child to child and how he is going to adjust for the change.
+This is what other parents of Montessori children are currently doing.
+So these are just a few recommendations from my end; it all depends on the child to child and how he will adjust to the change.

 Change is the Essence of Life:

 The truth of life is that everybody’s life revolves around change.
-And most of us do get bored with the same stuff happening daily isn’t it?
-So Change is good for life, as long as we are equipped with the tools and techniques to deal with the change.
-Montessori schools do just that only, they provide with the tools and techniques for children, which builds their confidence, problem-solving skills, independence, improves their adaptability in the groups.
+And most of us do get bored with the same stuff happening daily, isn’t it?
+So Change is good for life as long as we are equipped with the tools and techniques to deal with the change.
+Montessori schools do just that only they provide the tools and techniques for children, which builds their confidence, problem-solving skills, and independence, improves their adaptability in the groups.
 So Montessori children are more equipped with the tools to deal with the transition or change.

-Agreed, that there would be a struggle for the initial month or two during every transition.
-But since our children are already equipped with the tools and techniques, we need to trust and follow our child’s lead and he would settle down into the new circumstances easily.
+Agreed that there would be a struggle for the initial month or two during every transition.
+But since our children are already equipped with the tools and techniques, we need to trust and follow our child’s lead, and he would easily settle down into the new circumstances.
 It’s on us as parents not to pass on our tensions about the transition to our children.
-But instead, we need to prepare them with what to expect of this transition by introducing them to the mainstream books, schools and allowing them to have interactions with the children studying in the mainstream schools.
+But instead, we need to prepare them with what to expect of this transition by introducing them to mainstream books and schools and allowing them to have interactions with the children studying in mainstream schools.

 Other Options to Consider after Montessori Schooling:

-With the world, turning into a global village, we do have few options when compared to earlier days, which still encourage individual learning and interests of the child.
+With the world turning into a global village, we have few options compared to earlier days, which still encourage individual learning and interests of the child.
 They are:

 - Learning: Mainly application based and easier for kids who prefer more hands-on practice